jeremyhsimons/CI_PP2_SavvySaver/README.md

 * The 404 page was created with the help of GitHub's [instructions](https://docs.github.com/en/pages/getting-started-with-github-pages/creating-a-custom-404-page-for-your-github-pages-site) on how to create a custom 404 page.

 ### 3rd party code used
+#### External APIs/libraries
 * [Google Fonts](https://fonts.google.com/) import link appears at the top of style.css.
 * [Fontawesome](https://fontawesome.com/) Characters.
 Script for this is included at the very bottom of the body element in every html file in the website.
 * [favicon.io](https://favicon.io/) code was used in the head elements to generate favicon, and images are stored in assets/images.
 * [EmailJS](https://www.emailjs.com/) code was used to make contact form submission function.

+#### Code found online when solving bugs in own code.
+* [StackOverflow](https://stackoverflow.com/questions/11832914/how-to-round-to-at-most-2-decimal-places-if-necessary) How to round to 2dp in JS, Brian Ustas.
+* [Codexworld](https://www.codexworld.com/print-page-area-javascript/#:~:text=JavaScript%20Code%3A&text=You%20can%20use%20this%20function,or%20full%20web%20page%20content.&text=Use%20the%20printPageArea()%20function,which%20you%20want%20to%20print.)
+How to print just a page area in JS.
+* [javascript.info](https://javascript.info/array-methods#shuffle-an-array) How to shuffle and array in JS.
+* [Geeks for Geeks](https://www.geeksforgeeks.org/how-to-check-whether-a-radio-button-is-selected-with-javascript/) How to find out if radio input is checked.
+* [Code with Voran](https://www.youtube.com/watch?v=dgcYOm8n8ME) How to get the EmailJS API to work.

 ### Media
 * [Unsplash](https://unsplash.com/)